ijoshsmith/json2swift/README.md

 ## How to use it

 Open a Terminal window.
-Assuming you added the `json2swift` executable to your search path, it doesn't matter what your working directory is.
+Assuming you added the `json2swift` executable to your search path, as shown in the previous section, it doesn't matter what your working directory is.

 Pass `json2swift` a JSON file path:
 ```
 json2swift /path/to/some/data_file.json
 ```
-The tool will create a file with the same name as the input file, but with a `.swift` extension.
-In the example above, the file would be named `data_file.swift`.
+The tool creates a file with the same name as the input file, but with a `.swift` extension.
+In the example above, the file is named `data_file.swift`.

 Alternatively, you can create Swift data models for all JSON files in a directory via:
 ```